 HQ: New York, USA

-The duties carried out by the Secretariat range from administering peacekeeping operations to mediating international disputes, from surveying economic and social trends to preparing studies on human rights and sustainable development.
+The duties carried out by the Secretariat are as varied as the problems dealt with by the United Nations.
+These range from administering peacekeeping operations to mediating international disputes, from surveying economic and social trends and problems to preparing studies on human rights and sustainable development.

 Emissions related to the 2009 Summit on Climate Change were offset through the purchase of Gold Standard Certified Emission Reductions (CERs) provided by the Clean Development Mechanism (CDM).
 The offsets were achieved through the Bagepalli CDM Biogas Programme, a renewable energy project in India, which delivers both environment and development benefits.

 - The renovated Secretariat building is designed to use 50% less energy, 40% less water and produce 45% fewer GHG emissions.
 Together with the switch to 100% renewable (wind) energy for the bulk of the Secretariat’s electricity, this will significantly reduce facilities-related GHG emissions.